Pustalorc/PublicRocketmodPlugins/README.md

 **V1.0.1.0** -

 * Added option to enable display of rules in chat on player connect.
+* Added logging of current settings in console.
 * Changed console logging color.

 **V1.0.0.0** - Created the plugin.